 An idea that has become a reality is our West Philly Captains’ Women’s History month celebration on March 23 at the 40th St library branch.
 We are also hosting our first ever Literacy Carnival, April 13 at South Philly High.
 Our South Philly Captains are planning a Read Across Philly: Philly Love’s Reading Weekend event that will be from May 18 to 19.

 The work is great but Reading Captains are greater.
-Welcome if are new to the group and if you are not yet a Reading Captain…I hope you will join us!
+Welcome, if you are new to the group, and if you are not yet a Reading Captain…I hope you will join us!

 Carolotta is from West Philadelphia, born and raised, and literally spent most of her days on the playground.
 An avid reader, community advocate, and Reading Captain.
 She enjoys helping children and families have better relationships and interactions, though a variety of creative events.